strata-org/jverify/docs/guide/src/supported_java_features.md

 - Constructors
 - `instanceof`, but only without a pattern
 - `class`, but only without type parameters
-- `interface, but only without type parameters`
+- `interface`, but only without type parameters
-- `implements`, classes implementing interfaces
+- `implements`, but only classes implementing interfaces
-- `extends`, interfaces extending interfaces
+- `extends`, but only interfaces extending interfaces

 # Supported Java standard library packages